jung-chang/codehealth/content/posts/good-error-messages.md

 {{< /green-code >}}

-This error message is much better to help with determining the root cause of the error and what to do to resolve it.
-It also uses **consistent language** when referring to the function parameters to avoid confusion.
+This error message helps determine the root cause of the error and provides possible steps to resolve it.
+It also uses **consistent language** when referring to the function parameters for clarity to avoid confusion.

 <br/>

 ### Example 2: Parsing Files

-Our next example, the starting error message is pretty good as it contains information on the type of error that occurs.
-We know that the file contents may be malformed and our `parse()` function is unable to interpret it for parsing.
+This error message is decent and contains information on the type of error that occurs.
+We know that the file contents may be malformed and our `parse()` function is unable to successfully interpret the contents.

 {{< red-code >}}